mda-primetr/Spencer_et_al_2021/docs/WGS.md

 Briefly, fastqs for each sample are first put through a pipeline called [JAMSalpha](https://github.com/johnmcculloch/JAMS_BW/wiki/JAMSalpha), which yields a _single_ file with extension _.jams_ (called a jamsfile).

-These jamsfiles (one for each sample) are then used, together with metadata, to obtain a [SummarizedExperiment](https://bioconductor.org/packages/release/bioc/html/SummarizedExperiment.html) object (much like a .biom file) through the [JAMSbeta](https://github.com/johnmcculloch/JAMS_BW/wiki/JAMSbeta) pipeline.
+These jamsfiles (one for each sample) are then used, together with metadata, to obtain features-by-sample matrices through the [JAMSbeta](https://github.com/johnmcculloch/JAMS_BW/wiki/JAMSbeta) pipeline.

 ### Pre-analysis of samples starting from fastqs.